LomaxOnTheRun/Kaggle_Julia/blog/2_Adding_a_hidden_layer.md

 ###The logits

 The other function we need to change is how the logits are calculated.
-We do this by calculating the 'logits' for the hidden layer, then applying a RELU function to them, then calculating the logits for the output layer from the hidden layer.
-The RELU function acts to non-linearise the hidden logits.
-There are several ways of doing this, but RELUs are very cheap computationally.
+We do this by calculating the 'logits' for the hidden layer, then applying a ReLU function to them, then calculating the logits for the output layer from the hidden layer.
+The ReLU function acts to non-linearise the hidden logits.
+There are several ways of doing this, but ReLUs are very cheap computationally.

 ```python
 def getLogits(tfBatchDataset, tfWeights, tfBiases):